 Delaney discussed the issue with Johnson, who told him it was intentional.
 Instead of insisting on compliance, he agreed to allow the failures to continue so that the firm could avoid the costs of compliance.
 Delaney also approved written supervisory policies and procedures (WSPs) that concealed the compliance failures, and also hid them in numerous communications with the SEC and FINRA.

 Yancey, for his part, failed to supervise Delaney and Johnson, ignoring Delaney’s concealment of violations from regulators and not supervising Johnson at all—despite being designated as Johnson’s direct supervisor.
+Johnson and Wetzig have been charged in administrative proceedings, and have agreed to settle with the SEC while neither admitting nor denying the findings.
+Johnson will pay a $125,000 penalty and be barred from the industry for at least five years; Wetzig has agreed to be censured.

 Delaney and Yancey will be subject to litigation by the SEC Enforcement Division in a separate proceeding.